An advanced guide to optimising your Google Analytics setup

 If this guide has already given you a few takeaways, the next Precis Digital webinar is focused on evaluating your success in 2021 – helping you to move away from clunky, ineffective spreadsheets and taking a step towards real-time integration into live dashboards.

-Join us on the 20th of April as Precis London Managing Partner, Christian Mölleström, and Precis Senior Digital Specialist, Oscar Dexfalk, explore how brands can leverage real-time reporting tools to understand and act on their marketing data.
+Learn more on building the perfect marketing reporting tool with Precis London Managing Partner, Christian Mölleström, and Precis Senior Digital Specialist, Oscar Dexfalk, explore how brands can leverage real-time reporting tools to understand and act on their marketing data.